Achievable logoAchievable logo

 Diversification

 To reduce many of the risks of investing, many investors diversify their portfolios.
-Although most common stocks face the same risks, individual stocks face varying levels of each risk at different points in time.
+Although most common stocks face the same risks, individual stocks face different levels of each risk at different points in time.

 For example, BP (British Petroleum) experienced a significant decline during the Deepwater Horizon oil spill in 2010.
 In the 40 days after the oil spill, BP’s market price fell by 51%.
 If an investor had all of their money invested in BP, they would’ve lost more than half of their account value in less than 2 months.